§6B-2-4. Processing complaints; dismissals; hearings; disposition; judicial review.

 (E) Where the commission is otherwise required by the provisions of this chapter to disclose information or to proceed in such a manner that disclosure is necessary and required to fulfill those requirements.

-(f) If the members of the Review Board fail to find probable cause, the proceedings shall be dismissed by the commission in an order signed by the members of the Review Board.
+(g) If the members of the review board fail to find probable cause, the proceedings shall be dismissed by the commission in an order signed by the members of the review board.
 Copies of the order of dismissal shall be sent to the complainant and served upon the respondent forthwith.
-If the Review Board decides by a unanimous vote that there is probable cause to believe that a violation under this chapter has occurred, the members of the Review Board shall sign an order directing the commission staff to prepare a statement of charges and assign the matter for hearing to the commission or a hearing examiner as the commission may subsequently direct.
+If the review board decides by a unanimous vote that there is probable cause to believe that a violation under this chapter has occurred, the members of the review board shall sign an order directing the commission staff to prepare a statement of charges and assign the matter for hearing to the commission or a hearing examiner as the commission may subsequently direct.
 The commission shall then schedule a hearing, to be held within ninety days after the date of the order, to determine the truth or falsity of the charges.
 The commission's review of the evidence presented shall be de novo.
 For the purpose of this section, service of process upon the respondent is obtained at the time the respondent or the respondent's agent physically receives the process, regardless of whether the service of process is in person or by certified mail.

 (1) Administer oaths and affirmations, compel the attendance of witnesses and the production of documents, examine witnesses and parties and otherwise take testimony and establish a record;